Stop overpaying for flights to The Philippines

 📅 What to expect month by month

-July: Warm and wet, peak monsoon — avg high 29.5°C, low 25.7°C, and a serious 499mm of rain.
-Daily heavy afternoon storms are the norm.
+July: Warm and wet — avg high 29.6°C, low 25.7°C, and a hefty 499mm of rain.
+This is peak monsoon character; storms are short, sharp, and predictable.

 Exchange Rate

-• 🍚 A local plate of adobo and rice runs you about A$5 (₱220) — proper Filipino home cooking.
+• 🍚 A local plate of adobo and rice runs about A$5 (₱213) — proper comfort food, done properly.

 What's On